 But how do you update the firmware?

 However, when tapped with a finger, the lower carbon patterned part feels a bit plasticy to me.
-But that’s the only part that seems a bit cheap looking to me.
+But that’s the only part that seems a bit cheap-looking to me.
 The rest of the lens has a decidedly good feel and quality.

 Even so, scratches are easily collected by the outer coating, especially the part under the carbon coating.
-After a few days on the job, the battle scares were already visible, even though we were very careful with the test specimens.
+After a few days on the job, the battle scars were already visible, even though we were very careful with the test specimens.

 The lens hoods are completely plastic, but they do the job.
 Perfect for what you need them for.
-Overall, these are very well put together lenses.
+Overall, these are very well-put-together lenses.

 We also encountered another strange phenomenon.
 The lens back cap on one of the lenses, in our case the 33mm, is slightly wobbly.

-At first we thought that we must have mixed them up (even though they have the same lens mount).
+At first, we thought that we must have mixed them up (even though they have the same lens mount).
 But after trying all the combinations, the back lens cap was wobbling in the same way.
 This was slightly concerning.

 As I mentioned, the tech enthusiast in me is a sucker for the white version, but on closer inspection the black version is also full of clever design solutions.

 Starting with the subtle carbon pattern on the bottom of the lens.
 The feel of the focus ring is very comfortable.
-It’s instantly fathomable even in darker conditions.
+It’s instantly fathomable, even in darker conditions.
 The little blue design stripe at the end of the lens is also ingenious.

 Unfortunately, one thing we do not have is weather sealing.
 There is no rubber ring on the bayonet to keep out stray raindrops.
 So, use this series in drier weather and don’t go shooting in the rain with it.